cvvrq3/discord_file_transfer/readme.txt

 I've set up a bot and a channel for transfers, so you can use it to send files to me(like the b2b mod I really want to play, or something else):

-- Bot Token: In archive (discord auto-resetted the token) (Install link for this bot: https://discord.com/oauth2/authorize?client_id=1451185010400038932)
+- Bot Token: In archive (password - 123, discord auto-resetted the token) (Install link for this bot: https://discord.com/oauth2/authorize?client_id=1451185010400038932)
 - Channel ID: 1451201347205599263 (My another test server: https://discord.gg/6eGSzMCs)

 There are two transfer modes: